rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-external-secrets.md

 4. Navigate to Secrets under Workloads, you will find gitlab-pat present.

     ![external-secret-secret](./images/external-secret-secret.png)

+    Click on `Reveal Values` to see If the values match to the ones you added in Vault.

     Tekton Service Account will use this secret as credentials for tasks with git commands.

 🪄🪄 Congratulations.
 You've added the secret! 🪄🪄